Information for parents of Day Camp, QUEST Camp, and High Adventure Camp campers.

 - Tilikum’s summer staff are taught to recognize teachable moments as a priority and use them to challenge and encourage youth and point them towards a relationship with God.

-- Tilikum’s summer staff have current certification in First Aid/CPR and Emergency Water Safety.
+- Tilikum’s Summer Staff have current certification in First Aid/CPR and Emergency Water Safety.
 Lifeguards are certified by the American Red Cross.

-Can I come to camp with my camper?
+Can I come to Camp with my camper?
 Can I volunteer?

-- The counselor’s primary responsibilities are to be a friend and actively participate in the activities with the children.
+- The counselor’s primary responsibilities are to be a friend and actively participate in activities with the children.

-What are the behavioral expectations at Tilikum?
+What are behavioral expectations at Camp Tilikum?